juliosong/blog/_posts/2020-04-23-generative-grammar-of-i-ching-part6.md

 1. Suppose the "gender agreement" in _I Ching_ divination replaces the respective gender features of a line and its insertion slot with a new, boolean feature `[agree: True | False]`.
 2. Equip the line slot feature structure with an additional boolean feature `[central: True | False]`, which indicates whether a slot has a central position in its ambient trigram.

-With the above preparation work, if we sequence line/slot unification after line/slot agreement, we'll get an integrated feature structure that contains both `agree` and `central`.
+With the above preparation, if we sequence line/slot unification after line/slot agreement, we'll get an integrated feature structure that contains both `agree` and `central`.
 ```
 (unify ∘ agree) (line1, slot1) =
 [stage: young, agree: False] ⨆